trapatsas/datateam-challenge/README.md

   * An IPv4 ip address belonging to this user.
   * For this challenge you need not concern yourself with the precise details of the uuid data and can simply treat it as a unique string key.

-All data samples are provided in gzip format for the purposes of efficient data-storage, however it is beyond the scope of this exercice to build gzip decoding/encoding into your script.
+All data samples are provided in gzip format for the purposes of efficient data-storage, however it is beyond the scope of this exercise to build gzip decoding/encoding into your script.
 In other words it is perfectly acceptable for your script to read and write uncompressed csvs.

 ## Input